-- a) The waiver recommendation shall be on a form provided by the Department. - b) The waiver shall describe in the physician's professional opinion why 2.5 ounces is an insufficient adequate supply for a 14-day period. - c) The waiver shall describe how the qualifying patient will benefit from an increased supply. - d) The waiver shall include a statement by the physician indicating the amount of medical cannabis that would be a sufficient supply for the qualifying patient's debilitating medical condition. - e) If the Department approves the waiver, the amount of medical cannabis recommended by the physician shall be noted on the registry identification card.
+- a) The waiver recommendation shall be on a form provided by the Department.
+The waiver recommendation shall be completed by the physician who issued the physician certification for the registered qualifying patient. - b) The waiver shall describe in the physician's professional opinion why 2.5 ounces is an insufficient adequate supply for a 14-day period. - c) The waiver shall describe how the qualifying patient will benefit from an increased supply. - d) The waiver shall include a statement by the physician indicating the amount of medical cannabis that would be a sufficient supply for the qualifying patient's debilitating medical condition. - e) If the Department approves the waiver, the amount of medical cannabis recommended by the physician shall be noted on the registry identification card. - f) The waiver recommendation does not constitute a prescription for medical cannabis.